HL7/personal-health-record-format-ig/input/pagecontent/personas-index.md

 One of the most challenging aspects of programming a Personal Health Record is developing a longitudinal record to use as a baseline.
 Rather than specify what functionality should be included the PHR, this implementation guide endeavors to define _patient persona benchmarks_ that PHRs should be able to either consume or generate.

+It is our hope that your applications should be able to load any of the following PHR files and not error out or fail.
+That is not to say that your application ought to use all of the data in the following records; rather, it simply needs to be able to parse the record-keeping of a file format that can contain large DICOM files, crypotographically signed provenance records, patient data receipts, and other recordkeeping structures that we see in the PHR ecosystem.

 ### Interesting Case File